 Once you’re done renewing your registration, make sure you place your registration sticker in the lower driver side corner of your front windshield.
-Thanks to the Two Steps, One Sticker program, you will no longer need to have both an inspection sticker and a registration sticker.
+Thanks to the Two Steps, One Sticker program, you will no longer need to have both a Texas inspection sticker and a registration sticker.
 The registration sticker is now used for both.

 You may also have a two-year vehicle registration if you just purchased your brand new car from a dealer.
 In this case, you’ll be able to keep this extended type of registration, but you’ll have to renew before your TX registration expiration date.
 You will also still be responsible for getting an annual vehicle safety inspection and emission inspection at an approved station or other qualifying station.

 You’ll get a notice stating your inspection due date, so make sure you look out for that so you can keep driving legally.